audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 `playMethod` | [Play Method](#play-method) Enumerated Integer | What play method the playback session is using.
 See below for values.
 `mediaPlayer` | String | The given media player when the playback session was requested.
 `deviceInfo` | [Device Info](#device-info) Object | The given device info when the playback session was requested.
+`serverVersion` | String | The server version the playback session was started with.
 `date` | String | The day (in the format YYYY-MM-DD) the playback session was started.
 `dayOfWeek` | String | The day of the week the playback session was started.
 `timeListening` | Float | The amount of time (in seconds) the user has spent listening using this playback session.